 Survey of the basic methods and fundamental biochemical mechanisms of toxicity.
 Toxicity in mammalian organ systems, techniques for evaluating toxicity, as well as mechanisms of species specificity, and environmental interactions (with toxicant examples) are presented.

 The emphasis is on our current understanding of molecular and cellular mechanisms.
 Wherever possible, human diseases are used to illustrate the outcome at the organismal level of defects in these mechanisms.
 Lectures will draw from the current research literature and cover topics such as cell and tissue organization, intracellular sorting, cell migration and growth.
 Students in Cellular and Molecular Pathology graduate program must enroll for lectures, 2 credits and discussion section, 1 credit.
 All other students should enroll for lecture only, 2 credits.

-PATH 751 — CELL AND MOLECULAR BIOLOGY OF AGING
+PATH 751 — BIOLOGY OF AGING